 If you are having a car problem, you probably want to know what is causing the problem, what it will take to fix the problem and how much the repairs will cost.
 If you are a do-it-yourselfer, you need to know what parts to replace and how to replace them.
 If you are taking your car to a shop or a dealership for repairs, you want to know ahead of time what you're getting into and approximately how much it will cost to fix your car.
 Knowledge is power, and it can reduce the chance of being ripped off on a repair bill.

-Another source of information many people use on the internet are automotive forums.
+Another source for car repair advice on the internet are automotive forums.
 There are hundreds of forums dedicated to specific vehicle makes and models as well as more general automotive forums.
 Forums contain a wealth of information, but also a lot of misinformation and conflicting information.

 The typical forum user will post a question in hopes that other forum users will respond and offer an answer or advice on how to solve the problem.
 But with all forums, there is no guarantee that anyone will respond or that any responses they do receive will be accurate or helpful.
 It all depends on the other forum members and who posts a response.
 Many forum users are quite knowledgeable and can provide exactly the kind of answer you are looking for.
 Other forum users want to be helpful and may venture a guess or offer an opinion that may or may not be accurate or may be totally wrong.
 In other words, it may be hard to distinguish good advice from bad advice.